 Corfu Town A Timeless Greek Island

 The beautiful Corfu Town located off the Greece’s northwest coast on the Ionian Islands, ranks among one of the most charming & romantic places of Greece.
+To cherish the beauty of this town, you need a Greece Visa.
 From imposing buildings to elegant mansions, from superb palaces to beautiful fortresses & French-styled flowered squares, from rugged mountains to resort-studded shoreline, Corfu Town has a remarkable glamour, ethos & aura that makes one remember the beguiling Italian Town of Naples.

 The Corfu Town Greece is blessed with luxuriant interiors, pristine shoreline & unique rock formations.
 Its proximity & history with the mainland Europe, numerous accommodation options, restaurants & bars add to the glory of this ancient Greek town.
 This seraphic destination of Greece delights countless visitors every year with its mesmerizing cultural heritage & elegant Italianate architecture.